 The meeting point of data engineers vs software engineers

 Though data engineers and software engineers have distinct responsibilities that don’t often overlap in their day-to-day work, their goals often converge.
 For example, consider the increasing amount of technology applications that heavily rely on data—Facebook, Uber, or Kayak are all examples that come to mind.

 In these cases, software developers must create a usable, interactive interface, but the engine of these applications is run on data.
 Facebook would be nothing without its complex algorithms that present the right ads to the right users; Uber needs a huge amount of data in order to calculate which drivers are available at the right time; Kayak is constantly monitoring flight data to present the best offers to its users.
 Data engineers (and data scientists) are a huge part of making these applications successful, as much as software developers are for the front-end development of their interfaces.

 As data becomes more and more integral to just about all software or application offerings, we’ll see an increased joint effort between data engineers and software engineers.
-Though they will still have individual goals, the end product will be a result of both types of engineering.
+Though data engineer vs software engineers still have individual goals, the end product will be a result of both types of engineering.

 If you’re interested in a career in data engineering or software engineering, you’re in a good place to be—there is high demand for both roles, and that trend shows no signs of slowing.

 While many software engineers have four-year university degrees specialized in computer programming, “coding bootcamps” have gained traction in the past several years as a means to gain the skills required for software engineering in a short amount of time.
 Typically, they are intensive eight- to 30-week programs that are designed to help students enter the job market as soon as possible.